Skip to main content

 Mentor Contract:

 The mentor contract lists the mentoring responsibilities and confirms the mentor's participation in the program.
-Students must submit the mentor contract for their program registration to be complete.
+The mentor contract is submitted with the student application in the IA System.

 Mentor Reflection Statement:

-Mentors must submit a reflection statement at the end of the summer that describes:
+Mentors must submit a reflection form at the end of the summer that describes:

 • How they supported their scholar